czcollier/czcollier.github.com/resume.md

  - Building the best technologies into our stack
  - Establishing good source control usage patterns
  - Constant code reviews
- - Advocating good use of communication tools (wikis, blogs)
+ - Ensuring frequent communication and advocating good use of communication tools

 #### Senior Software Engineer: Bullhorn Nov.
 2010 - Feb.
 2013
    Built major features for a Web-based SaaS